Overview of the Examples

 - Inoperative instruments can increase workload and reduce situational awareness; ensure all required instruments are operational before flight.

-- Using outdated charts and databases can cause navigational errors and non-compliance; regularly update navigation data using approved sources.
+- Using outdated charts and databases can lead to navigational errors and non-compliance; regularly update navigation data from approved sources.

 Recalculating Fuel Reserves if Assigned an Unanticipated EFC Time